-On April 13th, 2018, Mountain Province Diamonds Inc. and Kennady Diamonds Inc. announced the successful completion of their business combination, pursuant to which Mountain Province has acquired all of the common shares of Kennady Diamonds.
+On April 13, 2018, Mountain Province Diamonds Inc. and Kennady Diamonds Inc. announced the successful completion of their business combination, pursuant to which Mountain Province has acquired all of the common shares of Kennady Diamonds.

-On May 23rd, 2018, Mountain Province Diamonds announced the completion of the winter drilling program at their Kennady North Project.
-Three drill rigs were active on the program, one dedicated to delineation drilling on Faraday 2, a second dedicated to geotechnical drilling on the Faraday kimberlites, and the third testing exploration targets within the Kelvin-Faraday Corridor (Table 4.).
+On May 23, 2018, Mountain Province Diamonds announced the completion of the winter drilling program at their Kennady North Project.
+Three drill rigs were active on the program: one dedicated to delineation drilling on Faraday 2, a second dedicated to geotechnical drilling on the Faraday kimberlites, and the third testing exploration targets within the Kelvin-Faraday Corridor (Table 4).

 Delineation drilling on the northwest extension of the Faraday 2 kimberlite has been completed.
 The northwest extension, discovered in 2017, extends the Faraday 2 kimberlite by over 150 metres.
-In early April, a third drill rig tested eight geophysically-defined exploration targets in close proximity to the Faraday and Kelvin kimberlites with seventeen drill holes (Table 5).
-Kimberlite was intersected in all holes, interpreted as a kimberlite sheet complexes with the longest intercept being 6.85 metres of coherent kimberlite.
+In early April, a third drill rig tested eight geophysically-defined exploration targets in close proximity to the Faraday and Kelvin kimberlites with 17 drill holes (Table 5).
+Kimberlite was intersected in all holes with the longest intercept being 6.85 metres of coherent kimberlite.
+The intersections are not interpreted as a single pipe but as part of a kimberlite sheet complex.